University Policy

 - An immediate family member, as defined in this policy.

-In all cases, a complete and sufficient medical certification from the attending physician is required to support the request for Voluntary Shared Leave.
+In all cases, a complete and sufficient medical certification from a licensed health care provider is required to support the request for VSL.

 Use of VSL in Specific Leave Scenarios